sankar19/gthOSM/README.md

 9. If you find the process helpful, you can cite the website.
 Classification results will be available in the following papers;

-* S. Piramanayagam, et al. , “Supervised Classification of Multisensor Remote Sensed Images using Deep Learning Framework”, submitted to ISPRS Journal, 2017.
+* S. Piramanayagam, et al. , “Supervised Classification of Multisensor Remote Sensed Images using Deep Learning Framework”, need to submit to  some Journal.

 * S. Piramanayagam, et al. , “Classification of remote sensed images using random forests and CRF-RNN framework”, SPIE remote sensing, 2016.